 Stress can have varying effects on eating problems and weight.
-Many Americans report overeating, eating unhealthy foods, or skipping meals due to stress.Weight Gain
+Many Americans report overeating, eating unhealthy foods, or skipping meals due to stress.
+Both weight gain and weight loss can be related to appetite problems due to stress.Weight Gain

 Often stress is related to weight gain and obesity.
 Many people develop cravings for salt, fat, and sugar to counteract tension.
 As a result, they gain weight.
-For some people who are exposed to stress, they gain weight even with a healthy diet.
-In addition, the weight gained is often abdominal fat, which increases the risk of diabetes and heart problems.
+In addition, the weight gained is often abdominal fat, which increases the risk of developing diabetes and heart problems.
 Family stress also appears to contribute to childhood obesity.

 The release of cortisol, a major stress hormone, appears to boost abdominal fat and may be the primary connection between stress and weight gain.
 Cortisol is a glucocorticoid.
 These hormones, along with insulin, appear to be responsible for stress-related food cravings.
 Evidence suggests that hormonally induced cravings for "comfort foods" may have a biological benefit for managing stress.
 Eating comfort foods appears to reduce the negative hormonal and behavioral changes associated with stress, which might lessen the impact of stress on an individual.
 Carbohydrates in particular may increase levels of tryptophan and large neutral amino acids.
 This leads to more production of the chemical messenger serotonin, which might improve mood and performance under stress.